-Preliminary findings suggest that five sites may meet National Historic Landmark criteria - the Forty Acres, Filipino Community Hall, Nuestra Senora Reina de La Paz (La Paz), the Santa Rita Center and the 1966 Delano to Sacramento march route.
-Nearly 100 additional sites have been identified as important to Cesar Chavez and the farm labor movement.
+Through this study more than 100 sites have been identified as important to Cesar Chavez and the farm labor movement.
 The majority of sites are located in or near the major agricultural valleys of California and Arizona.
 A smaller number of sites are located in the metropolitan areas of San Francisco, Los Angeles and Phoenix.
+This analysis of boundary size and configuration focuses on the nationally significant sites.

 The Forty Acres is located one and a half-miles west of the Delano city limits at the northeast corner of Garces Highway (CA State Highway 155) and Mettler Avenue in northern Kern County.
-The 40 acre parcel contains four historic buildings i.
+The 40 acre parcel contains four historic buildings.
 The property is bounded on the north by a landfill, on the east by Mettler Avenue, on the south by Garces Highway and on west by an adjacent property.

-The Filipino Community Hall is a single-story, 70 ft. by 90 ft. structure located on Glenwood Street on the edgie of downtown Delano.
+The Filipino Community Hall is a single-story, 70 ft. by 90 ft. structure located on Glenwood Street on the edge of downtown Delano.
 The 1.8 acre parcel includes a paved parking lot south of the building, a cultural plaza featuring a picnic shelter, a recreational area featuring a basketball court and modest landscaping.
 The property is bounded on the north by a vacant lot, on the east by Glenwood Street, on the south by an adjacent property and on the east by Fremont Street.

 Approximately 70 miles from Delano and 30 miles southeast of Bakersfield is Nuestra Senora Reina de La Paz, located off Highway 58 near the town of Keene in the Tehachapi Mountains of eastern Kern County.
 The 187 acre property contains 24 buildings and five structures.
-La Paz is bounded on the north and east by a Burlington, Northern Santa Fe (BNSF) Railway line, on the south by Tehachapi Creek and on the west by an adjacent property.
+La Paz is bounded on the north and east by a Burlington, Northern and Santa Fe (BNSF) Railway line, on the south by Tehachapi Creek and on the west by an adjacent property.